Primera División Under-17 (El Salvador)

-The Under 17 Primera División (Spanish: Primera División categoría Sub-17) is the highest level of play in El Salvador football for male juniors between the ages of 15 and 17.
+The Under 17 Primera División (Spanish: Primera División categoría Sub-17) (officially known as Burger King Sub 17), is the highest level of play in El Salvador football for male juniors between the ages of 15 and 17.

 Format

 The Under 17 Primera División begins the first weekend in September and ends in April or May.
 The Under 17 Primera División's season is similar to the senior players' Primera División playing a double round-robin points based system.
 The top 8 teams progress to a knock-out tournament. the final team compete in a single game final. the winner is declared champion.

-Relegation is solely based on whether the senoir team is relegated.
+Relegation is solely based on whether the senior team is relegated.